 The effect of surgical insertion on dental implant surface topography

-Confocal technology is a non-destructive measuring technique that allows characterizing different locations of the complex threated dental implants with high resolution
+Confocal tchnology is a non-destructive measuring technique that allows characterizing different locations in modern dental implant surfaces with high resolution

 Surface topography is currently considered one of the most important surface properties regarding the biological response.
 Accordingly, an intense amount of implant research has been focused on the development of new surface treatments to increase surface roughness, aiming to enhance the biological response and ultimately, the osteointegration.

 However, the higher peaks and features of the enhanced roughness may break and detach or be modified during the insertion procedure into bone.
 Therefore, an important aspect to consider, though often overlooked, is whether the increasingly complex surface features found on modern dental implants are retained after insertion.

 The aim of this research was to investigate the impact of the insertion procedure on the surface topography of dental implants.
 To achieve this, it is necessary to evaluate if the surgical procedure degrades the enhanced surface roughness by measuring and comparing the surface topography both before and after insertion exactly at the same locations.